canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

 assumes the presence of a properly-configured MAAS server.
 The MAAS Advanced NUC Installation and Configuration -- Scripted (MANIACS) document describes how to set up a MAAS server for certification testing purposes.
-This document describes use of MAAS 2.0, which is required beginning in the fall of 2016.
+This document describes use of MAAS 2.2.

 Once the SUT and MAAS server are both connected to the network, you can install Ubuntu on the SUT as follows: